 How gorgeous are these succulent topped pumpkin centerpieces?

-For several years, I have admired and been fascinated on how to make these pumpkin centerpieces at Rogers Gardens in Corona del Mar, California.
+For several years, I have admired and been fascinated by how to make these pumpkin centerpieces at Rogers Gardens in Corona del Mar, California.

 Today, I took a workshop and will share exactly how you can make them at home.
 They are so easy once you know the secret tips.
 And…they last for up to 2 months!